 Did you do each of these BEFORE going to PICU?
-Review the clinical site tool objectives found on Blackboard Read the appropriate chapters in the Pediatrics textbook (Suggestion: respiratory, trauma, assessmen information).
-Read "Pediatrics and PICU" portions of the UMC Student Orientation Manual. (see Blackboard "Course Content") Listen to the orientation Podcast.
-Bring these with you to PICU: Print a copy of the PICU site tool objectives to bring to clinicals to guide information gathering.
+Review the clinical site tool objectives found on Blackboard Read the appropriate chapters in the Pediatrics textbook (Suggestion: respiratory, trauma, assessment information).
+Read "Pediatrics and PICU" portions of the UMC Student Orientation Manual. (see Blackboard "Course Content") Bring these with you to PICU: Print a copy of the PICU site tool objectives to bring to clinicals to guide information gathering.
 Site Tool is due at 1700 on the Sunday following this rotation on Thursday or Friday